 Innocence is a kind of insanity

-It is behind us but it almost happened, and nobody knows what comes next because we still haven’t seen the most incriminating evidence.
-In November 2016 America dodged a .50 caliber bullet aimed at its heart.
+It is behind us —thank God— but it almost happened, and nobody knows what comes next because we still haven’t seen the most incriminating evidence.
+In November 2016 America dodged a .50 caliber bullet aimed at her heart.
 But America neither sees nor understands it, although the clues are everywhere if one looks for them: Politicization and corruption at the highest levels of the national intelligence agencies; Barack Obama’s NSA, FBI, CIA, and DOJ spying on the media and on their political opponents in order to push a crude coup d’état against a duly elected government —for the first time in history; Chavista-like preparations for a permanent regime cloaked behind democratic rules and procedures; Mafiosi-like behavior of the defeated candidate and her subordinates.
 Those are some of the echoes and reverberations of the bullet’s explosion.
 But America still sees with innocent eyes.

 On the one hand, conservative longing and naiveté.
 Conservatives believe we can still go back to the America of the founding, the innocent America of the first wave of modernity.
 They see what is happening as a bad dream, at most an aberration.
 They don’t want to recognize the wicked evolution of modernity, they just want to watch reruns of good-guys-vs-bad-guys movies with happy endings.
 According to them, all politicians should play by the Marquess of Queensberry’s rules, duly adapted to politics.
 That’s nice but also naïve, ignorant, and dangerous when a coup d’ état and possibly a political murder appear like bolts out of the blue.
 Their motto is the childish phrase of the Speaker of the House Paul Ryan, “that’s not who we are.”
 The political right today is the same as always, there is nothing to the right of American conservatism; the extreme right —the Alt-Right— is as insignificant and marginal today as it has ever been, notwithstanding the effort of the media to highlight them and for leftists to call “fascism” anything they don’t like.
 If Charlottesville is the one and only example of right-wing extremism, then I confidently rest my case.